 The flowchart on the right is the first step at writing the program.
 Note that the flowchart shows the software.
-The hardware is shown in the system diagram on p.
-106.

-The flowchart begins with the usual settingup of input and output pins.
+The flowchart begins with the usual setting-up of input and output pins.
 Then the doors are closed, if they are not already closed.
 It is usually safer to begin a program with an action such as this, to ensure that the system is in a specified state to start with.